The Impact of a Father

 I know there are a lot of single mamas out there (doing an amazing job!) who may be concerned about how your children are being effected by the absence or less than ideal influence of their father.
 I have two reminders for you that I hope will be an encouragement:

-1) Despite the researched outcomes in the scientific community, as with the example of Kaitlin, children without a close, positive father-figure can still grow up to be strong, respectable adults with successful lives – especially the ones who have a hardworking mama like you!
+1) Despite the researched outcomes in the scientific community, children without a close, positive father-figure can still grow up to be strong, respectable adults with successful lives.
+Especially the ones who have a hardworking mama like you! just look at the example of Kaitlin.

 2) Some children greatly benefit from having an older male role model who is not their biological father.
 Whether it is an older brother, an uncle, a family friend, etc. Just because their father is not in the picture, does not mean your child has to grow up without a positive masculine example.